 The hyper-competitive state of the insurance marketplace makes it essential that insurance companies generate added revenue from existing customers.
 Doing this effectively requires understanding how customers consider their various household insurance needs and what their preferences are with respect to bundling.
 With that understanding, insurers must then determine which methods for approaching customers with bundling and cross-selling options are most likely to positively impact satisfaction, loyalty, and, ultimately, increase product density.

 The J.D.
-Power 2015 U.S. Household Insurance StudySM provides a complete view of customer satisfaction with their homeowners insurance coverage and with specific household insurance products.
+Power U.S. Home Insurance StudySM provides a complete view of customer satisfaction with their homeowners insurance coverage and with specific household insurance products.
 The study also explores the impact of bundling on customer satisfaction and loyalty and provides insights on how to best cross-sell your products to increase product density and improve customer satisfaction.

 A study subscription provides access to the tools needed to gain a comprehensive, in-depth understanding of how your company is performing relative to your competitors from the viewpoint of current and potential customers and to identify areas needing improvement.

 - An analyst briefing that provides insights into key industry trends, best practices, and study findings on the impact of bundling on customer satisfaction and loyalty and the relationship between customer experience and product density